Foundation / Corporation

 Funding for Fellowships is for up to two years.

-Funding for Studies and Demonstration Projects provide up to three years of funding for a maximum total of $400,000.
+Funding for Studies and Demonstration Projects provide up to three years.

 The following applies to all funding categories: